Library liaisons can help you develop instruction to support cadet learning objectives and succeed on class projects or papers.

 Evening Clinics in support of classes such as SS301: International Relations, SS201, and SS202.
 These are generally 30 minute clinics to help cadets learn how to find the sources they need to successfully write the papers for these classes.

-USMA Special Collections and Archives: Schedule a visit to the historic West Point Room to view original materials related to your course.
+USMA Archives and Special Collections: Schedule a visit to the historic West Point Room to view original materials related to your course.
 Past visits include American History, Military History, History of the Book, English Composition, English Literature, and more.